RVAGameJams/learn2love/pages/02-01-up-and-running.md

 **Note for Windows:**
 In order to create a file with the name "main.lua", you may need to first create a new "Text Document", right-click on it, click "Properties" then from the properties menu change the file extension from reading "main.lua.txt" to just "main.lua".
+To avoid having to do this for every Lua file you create in the future you can tell Windows to always show the full name of files, including their extension.
+To enable this, type "Control Panel" in the program search and open the "Control Panel" result.
+Within the control panel, select "File Explorer Options".
+Click the "View" tab.
+Remove the check mark from the "Hide extensions for known file types" and press Apply/OK.

 ## Create a test game